 Epiphany 2017: what to do in Rome on January 6th

 Epiphany is national holiday in Italy, and is a Christian feast day that celebrates the revelation of God as a human being in Jesus Christ.
 Continue reading

 Christmas time in Rome: Pope Francis schedule on December 2016 – January 2017.

 The Vatican Christmas tree was erected in St. Peter’s Square at the beginning of the Advent and of the Christmas holiday season.
 The 82 feet tall spruce tree arrived in the Square on November 24th from Trentino (Northern Italy region) and will be inaugurated and lit up, together with the Nativity scene, on December 9th.
 They will highlight several issues such as care for the environment, the sick and migrants.
 Continue reading

 5 things to do in Rome for Halloween

 Halloween is not a traditional Italian holiday, but it has become very popular in the last few years.
 While the main holidays are still All Saints’ Day (November 1st) and All Souls’ Day (November 2nd), the custom of celebrating the night of Halloween has taken hold everywhere in Italy.
-You can find Halloween costumes and decorations on display in many shop windows and many costume parties along the cities, during the afternoon or early in the evening for children, and during the night for adults.
 Continue reading